sinster23/Gaming-Website/README.md

 # 🎮 Gaming Website

-🚀 A fully responsive **Gaming Website** built using **pure HTML, CSS, and JavaScript**.
+🚀 A fully responsive **Gaming Website** built using **pure HTML and CSS**.
 This website showcases gaming content, including **videos and images**.
 The website features a popular gacha game 'Wuthering Waves'.
 Feel free to customise the designs and animations as you desire.

 ---